 Emma feels that her team has real ownership of their operations and full responsibility for how things work.
 “We have independence, but there is 100% support from head office if we ever need it,” she says.

 Emma says the job can be stressful and thick skin and the ability to think quickly are essential.
 “You also have to be prepared to give your heart and soul if you want to go places,” she says.
-“With Aerocare, you really can go places.”
+“With Swissport, you really can go places.”

 Sometimes the toughest days are the most rewarding, says Emma.
 “At the end of the day, if things have been really tough with cancellations and even airport closure, we can all get together and have a laugh.”

-Emma has a gorgeous three-year-old son named Bronson.
+Emma has a gorgeous son named Bronson.